The seventh piece in our Polity of Literature series:

 The fundamental assertion that prison makes is the isolation of the prisoner, sequestered in a hidden world and deprived of rights.
 Whether or not a prisoner is remembered or eventually freed, the state constructs an inhuman drama of inside and outside, dividing and damaging the communities that naturally exist among people.
 During the year and a half that she was incarcerated, Davis and a friend on “the outside” made a shared realm of freedom and agency by working together, in the jail, co-authoring and co-editing a book of resistance writing by people both inside and outside of prison, If They Come In the Morning.
 Undoing the state’s preferred drama of isolation and powerlessness, Davis and Bettina Aptheker—a prisoner and a free person, a black woman and a white woman, both Communists and lifelong activists—performed the power of their shared politics where the state could not destroy it—in the actions of reading and writing together.
 Their book reached millions of readers around the world, circulating in a half-dozen languages.
 Bettina Aptheker recalls the work they did together.
 The essay is illustrated by Ken Krimstein.

 Angela Davis was arrested on October 13, 1970, by FBI agents at a hotel on Eighth Avenue in New York.
 She’d been placed on the FBI’s Ten Most Wanted List and hunted since mid-August, following the discovery that guns used in an abortive prisoner revolt at the Marin County Courthouse, in California, had been legally registered in her name.
 In December she was seized by police in her cell at the Women’s House of Detention, in New York, and extradited to California, without court authorization.
 Hearings on the extradition were still pending, and her lawyers weren’t informed until after the fact.
-Brought onto the runway at Hamilton Air Force Base in New Jersey, the plane surrounded by soldiers with fixed bayonets on their rifles, she reported later that she did her best to not even sneeze in the freezing night air lest she be shot.
+Brought onto the runway of an Air Force Base in New Jersey, the plane surrounded by soldiers with fixed bayonets on their rifles, she reported later that she did her best to not even sneeze in the freezing night air lest she be shot.
 She had been charged with first degree murder, first degree kidnapping, and conspiracy to commit both by a Marin County Grand Jury, a process which allowed her no legal way to contest the evidence leading to the indictment.

 I had known Angela since childhood.
 Her mom, a civil rights activist in Birmingham and a much-loved kindergarten and first-grade teacher in the then-segregated “colored school,” came to New York in summers, in part to complete a Master’s degree in education, and in part to visit with her dear friends, Dorothy and Louis Burnham.
 Veterans of many Southern anti-racist struggles, the Burnhams were friends with my parents, and lived in Brooklyn, only a short distance from our home.
 Louis Burnham was the editor of Freedom, a journal begun by Paul Robeson, whose managing editor was Lorraine Hansberry.
 One of the Burnhams’ daughters, Margaret, was my age and a good friend to Angela.
 During those summers, around ages eight to ten, Angela and I became friends.
 Later, when she came back on an American Friends scholarship to attend the Elisabeth Irwin High School, we began working together in a socialist youth organization called Advance, and engaging in some early civil rights actions.